 |---|---|---|---|

-| decision | string | The specific choice that was made | Adopt PostgreSQL for the analytics data store |
+| decision | string | The specific choice made | Adopt PostgreSQL for the analytics data store |

-| rationale | string | Why this option was selected over alternatives | Needed JSON support and the team has existing Postgres expertise |
+| rationale | string | Why this option won over alternatives | Needed JSON support; team has existing Postgres expertise |

-| alternatives | string[] | Other options that were considered and why they were rejected | MongoDB (scaling concerns), BigQuery (cost at our volume) |
+| alternatives | string[] | Options rejected and the reason each was cut | MongoDB (scaling concerns), BigQuery (cost at our volume) |

 | date | ISO 8601 | When the decision was finalized | 2026-02-14T10:30:00Z |